Water Sample Analysis

 Drinking Water Submissions under a Provincial Officer’s Order or Approval (Directive)

-For samples requiring analysis for a bacteriological health related parameter not included in Ontario Drinking Water Quality Standards Ontario Regulation 169/03; e.g., Heterotrophic Plate Count (HPC) or Background, and submitted under a Provincial Officer’s Order or Approval (Directive), from a regulated drinking water system, please contact the PHO Laboratory Customer Service Centre and ask to speak to the Program Coordinator Drinking Water Testing or designate.
+Analysis for a bacteriological health related parameter not included in Ontario Drinking Water Quality Standards Ontario Regulation 169/03; e.g., Heterotrophic Plate Count (HPC) or Background, contact PHO’s laboratory Customer Service Centre and ask to speak to the Program Coordinator Drinking Water Testing or designate.

 The Drinking Water Testing Services regulation O. Reg.
 248/03 outlines the requirements related to drinking water quality research (e.g., scientific studies, including special audits or surveys to assess drinking water quality).

 The accuracy of the test results may be affected by collection, handling and shipping.
-Submit water samples in a timely manner to the PHO Laboratory.
+Submit water samples in a timely manner to PHO’s laboratory.
 Water samples that do not meet the acceptance criteria may not be accepted by the laboratory.
 A new sample may be submitted with a new requisition.
 The acceptance criteria are outlined below.

 Description Acceptance Criteria